 Principle 1: Study yourself.

-Principle 2: Research master.
+Principle 2: Research masters.

 Principle 3: Be alert to the sheep market.

-Principle 4: Look away.
+Principle 4: Look far.

-Principle 6: Research enterprise.
+Principle 6: Research companies.

 Principle 8: Investment diversification.